Frequently Asked Questions

 Where can I get the Quick Start Guide in Spanish?

-Where can I get the User Guide included in the Starter Kit?
+Where can I get the Quick Start Guide in French?

 Is it easy to make?